 Using Science and Our Senses

-We’re going to measure our watermelon ripeness scientifically with a refractometer.
+So how serious were we about these tests?
+We actually measured our watermelon ripeness scientifically with a refractometer.
 This instrument measures the percentage of sugar content in the melons.
-Stacy Lyn will then take a bite of each melon to give it the taste test.
-Granted, that’s a subjective measure, but she has a pretty good palate.
+I then took a bite of each melon to give it the taste test.
+Granted, that’s a subjective measure, but I have a pretty good palate.
 This is really the true measure we are after anyway: the tastiest melon, right?

 First, we used our senses to determine appearance, bottom color (yellow spot), firmness, and pitch.
 We could have used scientific instruments for each test, but if the results are too close for us to distinguish by our senses, then they are no good to us in the field or in the kitchen.